 How to open a bank account?

-The requirements for opening a bank account might be different for different banks, but in most cases you will be asked to present the following documents:
+The requirements for opening a bank account might vary by bank, but in most cases you will be asked to present the following documents:

 - For non-EU citizens: